aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 Okay, I don't have a `mf96m30x39` type, but you get the point.
 I don't ever have to think twice how a type is named, it's always the same simple rule.
-The door always pulls when there's a handle, and it always pushes when there's no handle.
+The door always pulls when there is a handle, and it always pushes when there isn't.

 ---